eslint/eslint/docs/src/user-guide/configuring/language-options.md

 ---

 The JavaScript ecosystem has a variety of runtimes, versions, extensions, and frameworks.
 Each of these can have different supported syntax and global variables.
-ESLint lets you configure language options specific to the JavaScript used in your project.
-You can also add custom global variables and plugins to extend ESLint to support your project's language options.
+ESLint lets you configure language options specific to the JavaScript used in your project, like custom global variables.
+You can also use plugins to extend ESLint to support your project's language options.

 ## Specifying Environments